whitesgr03/heLog-api/README.md

 # HeLog API

-This project is a cookie-based authentication and API server built with Express.
+This project is a cookie-based authentication and REST API design server built with Express.
 Hosted on Fly.io.

-The server uses Mongoose to build data models and query data and uses the MongoDB database to store data.
+The server uses Mongoose to build data models and query data and uses the MongoDB atlas database to store data.

 ## Links